+Back to fair use...
 Fair Use + libraries gives us projects like the DPLA.
 I have some mixed feelings about the publicness of the DPLA as well as the libraryness of it, but their heart is well in the right place.
-But seriously, it's 2014, no search for rights?
-I've often talked about how many web archives seem to have this "Hey it works!" aspect to it, as if getting stuff online is so difficult, they can be forgiven for lack of features.
-It's time to move past that (and they've hired some folks so let's hope they're doing that) dp.la launch
+But seriously, it's 2013, no search for rights?
+I've often talked about how many web archives seem to have this "Hey it works!" aspect to it, as if getting stuff online is so difficult, they can be forgiven for lack of features dp.la launch

+Back to fair use...
 Fair Use + libraries gives us projects like the DPLA.
 I have some mixed feelings about the publicness of the DPLA as well as the libraryness of it, but their heart is well in the right place.
-But seriously, it's 2014, no search for rights?
-I've often talked about how many web archives seem to have this "Hey it works!" aspect to it, as if getting stuff online is so difficult, they can be forgiven for lack of features.
-It's time to move past that (and they've hired some folks so let's hope they're doing that)
+But seriously, it's 2013, no search for rights?
+I've often talked about how many web archives seem to have this "Hey it works!" aspect to it, as if getting stuff online is so difficult, they can be forgiven for lack of features